 Yesterday evening our Italian teacher’s mamma kindly sent us these Ciambella di S. Biagio to start the day with; children are expected to eat a whole one in protection for the coming year.
 If they are really diligent and make it to church, olio santo, the best of the oil from the previous harvest which is still given to the local priest and used in blessings is rubbed onto the adam’s apple.

-The ciambella are surprisingly moreish despite their dryness, great dipped in a small glass of wine, and strangely great with a cup of coffee or Earl Grey tea.
+The ciambella or taralli are surprisingly moreish despite their dryness, great dipped in a small glass of wine, and strangely great coffee or Chai tea!
 Their secret protective ingredient is fenugreek.
-These seeds are considered a traditional cure for fevers, hot flushes, bronchial problems.
+These seeds are considered a traditional cure for fevers, hot flushes, and bronchial problems.
+As a spice they don’t appear much in local cuisine, just these taralli, the traditional Easter cake and fried with sausages and cabbage.

 The recipes for these biscuits vary from village to village I am sure, and probably a little different to Abruzzo’s most popular 3-day sagra for St Biagio in Castiglione a Casauria.
 Here the Ciambella di S. Biagio are dipped in an ancient local wine called Moscato di Castiglione.
-This recipe is taken from ‘L’antica Cucina Teramana’ by Nunzia D’Antuono, a collective of Grandmas’ recipes from the small town of Tossicia .
+In Taranta Peligna, the unsalted biscuits created to celebrate their patron saint are known as Panicelle, which resemble the Saint giving a traditional blessing, here’s the local community making them for their celebration.

 - 5 Eggs